Author Posts

 A minute of silence

 My stomach is in my throat and a tremble courses through my body when I realize I’m next.
 By my reaction, you’d think I was about to be taken to prison where I would be bound and whipped, sexually assaulted and then strangled with my bedcovers.
 No. No such luck.
-I’m about to give a [...]
+I’m about to give a speech.
+A one-minute impromptu speech [...]

 Warming up with A Winter’s Tale

 A three-inch binder sits on the shelf above my writing desk, stuffed full of hopeful notes on different aspects of grammar, poetry, writing for the screen, writing for children, young adult , romance and historical novels.
 My inspiration wall keeps inspirational snippets collected from here and there in safekeeping.
-Most of these wise nuggets were [...]
+Most of these wise nuggets were all gleaned from ten years’ [...]

 Step right up to self-publishing

 Though the line of respectability between traditionally-published and self-published material is blurring, the line regarding publicity has almost disappeared.
 Promotion budgets are getting smaller and these days, authors must create their own buzz.
 So when it comes to marketing, my position as a self-publisher is equal to any other author.
-Since I self-published my first [...]
+Since I self-published my first YA book in 2011, Rachel’s [...]

 Step right up, Ladies and Gents

 I’m gearing myself up for a long period of blatant self-promotion.
 The business people in my acquaintance are used to this.
 Since I self-published my first book in 2011, Rachel’s Manifesto, I’ve had a hard time accepting that I am one of them—an entrepreneur.
-This spring, I’m planning to self-publish again: not one, but two [...]
+This spring, I’m planning to self-publish again: not one, but two picture storybooks, both illustrated by [...]